 Exchanging Cryptocurrency For Other Currencies

 If you were to cash out of a cryptocurrency for whichever fiat denomination you wish, it’s important to know the price of the crypto when it was both bought and at the moment of the transaction.
-The difference between when it was bought and when it was exchanged is taxable, similar to income tax in the short term.
+The difference between when it was bought and exchanged is taxable, similar to income tax in the short term.

 Longer-term transactions are taxed according to the trader’s tax bracket.